-The charge to the Wellness Committee is to promote a health learning environment, stress reduction, and personal well-being among faculty, staff, residents, and students in the School of Medicine and the LSU Health Sciences Center
+The charge to the Wellness Committee is to promote a healthy environment, stress reduction, and personal well-being among faculty, staff, residents, and students in the School of Medicine

 The committee is comprised of faculty members in the basic science and clinical departments as well as student representatives.
+The Assistant Dean for Faculty Affairs or Senior Associate Dean for Faculty and Institutional Affairs serves in an ex-officio, non-voting capacity.